 There are a number of notable cases of Phosgene poisoning as a result of incorrect use of Tetrachloroethylene brake cleaner.

 The best way to avoid these alarming risks is to use safer solvent alternatives in the workplace.
 Developments in solvent technology mean that Tetrachloroethylene is an avoidable hazard for workshops and maintenance operations.
 Better performing and safer brake cleaner and other workshop solvents are readily available.
 Superior and safer solvents free of Tetrachloroethylene remove the risks associated with exposure to this toxin.
 They also eliminate the possibility of accidently creating deadly Phosgene gas in the workplace.

-Purasolve Brake Cleaner is an ultra-safe, hexane and tetrachloroethylene free, residue free cleaning solvent for brakes and other technical applications developed to replace highly toxic & explosive brake cleaners.
+Purasolve Brake Cleaner is an ultra-safe residue-free cleaning solvent for brakes and other technical applications developed to replace highly toxic & explosive brake cleaners.